Boston Bachelorette Party (2019 Planning Guide)

 Bachelorette Party T-Shirts

 Do you have to have matching t-shirts for a bachelorette party?
 No. However, they make really great, affordable favors.

 Is your group of girlfriends a little wild?
 Then these funny bachelorette party t-shirts may be for you:

 Because nobody chaperones the chaperone and brides can be a little boujee:

 If your bride is a Harry Potter / Wizardry fan, we love these shirts:

 These customized shirts are perfect for a bachelorette:

 Boston is one of those destinations that seems to surprise people.
+When you think of Boston, you think of plenty of historical events and the role in played in the country’s history, but you do not necessarily think of it as a hard-partying city.
+However, underneath that historical veneer lies a city with a ton of heart.
 A lot more fun than you initially imagine, Boston can offer entertainment, history, and culture in many different ways.
 It is also a surprisingly great foodie city, especially for seafood lovers.
 However, because it is different than the traditional beachy or party-city bachelorette, make sure the bride is on-board for Boston before you start planning the bachelorette party!